pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

   - music events organisation
   - harm reduction at events
   - travelling
-  - software engineer watch (mainly Elixir and Web things)
+  - software engineer watch (mainly Elixir and Web stuff)

 - **IBP - Web developer, as Zenika consultant** (*Jan.
 2019 - Feb.
 2020*)

-  Developed an internal project quality monitoring tool as a test project to demonstrate the company's potential for leveraging Cloud technologies, with AWS selected for this experimentation.
+  Worked on an internal project quality monitoring tool as a test project to demonstrate the IBP's potential for leveraging Cloud technologies, with AWS selected for this experimentation.

   - needs' refinement
   - tasks planning